-- Energy Food Albeit all the meals the trekking organisation provides you, instant Energy foods/drinks are necessary.
-Carry Glucose powder, energy bars, Dates, Dried Fruits, and sugar-candy to keep you going during the trail.Recommended Brand/ Product: Ritebite, NatureValley
+- Energy Food Albeit all the meals the trekking organization provides you, instant Energy foods/drinks are necessary.
+Carry Glucose powder, energy bars, Dates, Dried Fruits, and sugar-candy to keep you going during the trial.Recommended Brand/ Product: Ritebite, NatureValley

 - Raincoat+Bag cover/Rain Poncho Notably, it might rain/snow in most trekking destinations in India, as most are either snow-covered peaks or rainforests.
 Most commercially available Rucksacks are water repellent, but not waterproof.
 You’ll either need a Raincoat and a separate bag cover to keep yourself and your belongings from getting wet in case there’s rainfall.
 Recommended Brand/ Product: Quechua, Wildcraft